Excluding items from Active Threat Analytics

 Procedure

-• To add items to the exclude list from Active Threat Analytics, click Active Threat Analytics from the Welcome page or from Protect > Uncover threat vectors > Active Threat Analytics.
-Select a case whose source you want to exclude and click Actions > Add to exclude list.
-Or click to view a case's details and then click Actions > Add to exclude list.
-Define the period start as usual.
+1. Select a case whose source you want to exclude and click Actions > Add to exclude list.
+Or click the Case details icon and then click Actions > Add to exclude list.

-• Add, remove, or edit the values for the fields in the window that appears.
-Define a Server IP, Database, Database user, and Operating system user to exclude in the respective fields (if relevant).
+• Define a Server IP, Database, Database user, and Operating system user to exclude in the respective fields (if relevant).
 Use an asterisk in these fields to mark things you want to ignore as a wildcard.

 • If you do not want to see any cases from a specific category, you can deactivate the entire category.
-In the Categories section of Active threat Analytics setup, choose the categories that you want to deactivate and click Actions > Inactivate
+In the Categories section of Active threat Analytics setup, choose the categories that you want to deactivate and click Actions > Inactivate.

 • The Source program and Object fields define specific activities and exceptions to exclude.
 These fields are only intended for cases that stem from the Outlier mining process only and they cannot be selected in tandem with the Category field.